CCurl/c4/README.md

 CELL     (--n)             n: The size of a CELL.
 CELLS    (n--x)            x: The number of bytes in n CELLs.
 EDIT     (n--)             Edit block n.
-EXECUTE  (a--)             Execute CODE at address a.
 LOAD fn  (--)              Load file FN.
 The rest of the line is ignored.
 LOAD-SYS (--)              Loads the last saved "./system.c4" file, if it exists.
 SAVE-SYS (--)              Saves the system to file "./system.c4".
-' wd     (--f | xt i f)    Lookup wd.
+' Wd     (--f | xt i f)    Lookup Wd.
 If not found, f=0.
 Else f=1, i: immediate, and xt: offset.
 NOP      (--)              Do nothing.
 RAND     (--n)             n: a RANDOM 31-bit number (0..$7FFFFFFF).
 RESET    (--)              Re-initialize c4.